 Dave Tremont and Leonard EllisSee more from Dave

 Please note: images are of a pre-production prototype.
-Each sculpture is hand painted and minor variations will occur.
+Each sculpture is hand-painted and some variations will occur.

 Bag End is an Open Edition piece, meaning it is not restricted to a specific number of reproductions.
 However, this does not guarantee Weta Workshop will continue to produce the statue in the future.
 We recommend purchasing your Open Edition statue early to avoid disappointment.
 Should you miss out, please contact us at firstname.lastname@example.org.
 Demand will determine if this collectible is reproduced.

 Each an individual dwelling, the Hobbit holes lend themselves splendidly to creative placement in your cabinet.
 With a flat back and a shallow depth of only 45mm, they can be placed on mantles cornices, shelves and in windows.

 This gorgeous little environment is an exacting miniature replica of the movie set that can be visited at Hobbiton in Matamata, New Zealand.
 It was designed by the same artists and craftspeople who worked on the movies.